Trust Architecture for Agentic AI

 How We Work Together

-Four entry points, one diagnostic foundation.
-Every engagement starts with the ARAF diagnostic.
+Four entry points, one destination.
+Every engagement starts with the ARAF diagnostic and builds toward ADA conformance – the institutional standard for being contractable, investable, and insurable as an agentic AI business.
 Pricing is scoped after that conversation, not before it.

 Agentic Risk Snapshot